DeKaylaPhillips/POODR-Notes/Chapter 9.md

 - Changes to implemented code do not force rewrites of the tests *Depending on interfaces lets you use test to defer design decisions safely w/o penalty*

-*KEY TERM: 'LEVELS OF ABSTRACTION'*
+*KEY TERM:* LEVELS OF ABSTRACTION

 - Degree of detail or complexity in a system's design
 - The more abstract an object is, the less it depends on the details of other objects or its surrounds to function

 SUPPORTING ABSTRACTIONS